 Ucluelet to Tofino RideShare

 Tofino and Ucluelet have their own ridesharing app called Whistle.
-While there is not on-demand service in Ucluelet, you can book in advance to get a ride!
-They offer rides to the Tofino airport as well as into Tofino.
+While there is no on-demand service in Ucluelet, you can book in advance to get a ride!
+They offer rides to the Tofino airport as well as to Tofino.

 Ucluelet to Tofino by Bike

-There is a new trail connecting Tofino and Ucluelet and it is almost finished!
-The trail will be a mulituse trail and avoids having cyclists travel on the road.
-It will go all the way through Pacific Rim National Pack and connects Ucluelet and Tofino!
-While many sections are complete, the trail does not officially open until 2022.
-You can still ride some sections and you can ride on the road as well.
-According to Google Maps, the 40km ride is just over 2 hours.
+There is a new trail connecting Tofino and Ucluelet and it is perfect for cyclists.
+The trail is a mulituse trail and avoids having cyclists travel on the road.
+It goes through Pacific Rim National Pack and connects Ucluelet and Tofino!
+The trail is mostly flat.

 Ucluelet to Tofino FAQ